thomaseizinger/sn-timesheet-editor/README.md

 ## Features

-The editor only supports adding new entries.
+- The currently running record is highlighted in green.
+- Each project has a separate "Start timer" button to resume work on it.
+- The total of duration is displayed in the note preview.

-To delete or edit an existing entry, please switch to plain text mode and make the required changes yourself.
+To delete or edit an something, please switch to plain text mode.

 ## Usage considerations